ai4design/oh2bees/CONTRIBUTING.md

 ## 7. Development Notes

-When working on Coolify, keep the following in mind:
+When working on Oh2Bees, keep the following in mind:

 1. **Database Migrations**: After switching branches or making changes to the database structure, always run migrations:
    ```bash